hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

 Anisotropy :guilabel:`Cycles Only`
    Directionality of volume scattering within the subsurface medium.
-Zero scatters uniformly in all directories, with higher values scattering more strongly forward.
+Zero scatters uniformly in all directions, with higher values scattering more strongly forward.
-   For example skin has been measured to have an anisotropy of 0.8.
+   For example, skin has been measured to have an anisotropy of 0.8.

    .. figure:: /images/render_shader-nodes_shader_principled-subsurface-anisotropy.webp
       :align: center